isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

 <a id="pagetop"></a>
 Skip to: <a href="#pageclaiming"><strong>Claiming Of CDC Vouchers</strong></a> | <a href="#pagespending"><strong>Spending Your CDC Vouchers</strong></a>

-### General Information About The CDC Vouchers Scheme
+### General Information About the CDC Vouchers Scheme

 <ul class="jekyllcodex_accordion">
   <li>